VOLTTRON/volttron/docs/source/specifications/configuration-store.rst

 Methods for Management
 ++++++++++++++++++++++

-manage_set_config( identity, config_name, contents, config_type="raw" ) - Change/create a configuration on the platform for an agent with the specified identity
+manage_store_config( identity, config_name, contents, config_type="raw" ) - Change/create a configuration on the platform for an agent with the specified identity

 manage_delete_config( identity, config_name ) - Delete a configuration for an agent with the specified identity.